• Skip to primary navigation

 Check our guide on how time-of-use rates and peak hours change from summer to winter.

-The possibility of Regulated Price Plan (RPP) customers switching between these two plans began on November 1, 2020, a day after the pandemic-related fixed prices for TOU customers ended.
+The possibility of Regulated Price Plan (RPP) customers switching between TOU and Tiered plans began on November 1, 2020, a day after the pandemic-related fixed prices for TOU customers ended.

-• Consumers can switch back and forth as many times as they like between TOU and Tiered pricing.
+• Consumers can switch back and forth as many times as they like between TOU, Tiered and ULO pricing.

 • All RPP-eligible customers are eligible to switch plans.